'Got to get out of here': Officials release harrowing 911 calls from condo collapse – KION546

 Frantic 911 calls from the first moments of the collapse

+Meanwhile, more details have emerged about the immediate moments of the collapse.

-The 911 calls during the first moments of the deadly collapse reveal chaos and confusion among residents and witnesses as the building came down.
+The 911 calls during the first moments reveal chaos and confusion among residents and witnesses as the building came down.

 “It seems like something underground, everything exploded,” one caller told dispatchers, adding that it seemed like an earthquake.